 You can clean your eye the morning after your injection with cool boiled water and a small piece of cotton wool or lint.
-Close your eye first, and then gently wipe from the inner corner of the eye to the outer corner of the eye, using a fresh piece of cotton wool or lint each time and for each eye.
+Close your eye first, and then gently wipe from the inner corner to the outer corner of the eye, using a fresh piece of cotton wool or lint each time and for each eye.